Hornet Central is your one-stop shop for registration, student finances, and enrollment forms on your way to SU!

 Your Financial Aid Package will be mailed to the address on your Shenandoah University Application.
 If you need to update your address submit the Change of Name/Address Form or contact Hornet Central.

 Please note: Shenandoah must have your social security number on file to match your FAFSA results with your student account.
 Therefore, you cannot receive any federal aid package until your social security number is on file.
-Please call Hornet Central at 540-665-4514 to provide your number.
-For security purposes never email you social security number.
+Please call Financial Aid at 540-665-4538 to provide your number.
+For security purposes never email your social security number.

 A few students are asked to verify their tax information.
 This process is called Verification.
 You may be selected for Verification for a variety of reasons, such as if you submitted whole dollar amounts on your FAFSA or claimed $0 income on your FAFSA.
 If you have been selected, the Office of Financial Aid must verify your tax return information.
 You will receive a packet of Verification forms in the mail explaining all verification steps.
 You can also print the Verification Forms and submit them to Hornet Central.